mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.Handlebars.md

-﻿# Eliassen.Handlebars.Extensions
+﻿# Eliassen.Handlebars

-## Class: Handlebars.Extensions.ServiceCollectionExtensions
+## Class: Handlebars.ServiceCollectionExtensions
 Provides extension methods for configuring services related to Handlebars templates in the *See: T:Microsoft.Extensions.DependencyInjection.IServiceCollection*.